 1996 Cite Internationale des Arts, Paris, France.

-2022 ASALH Conference, Montgomery AL. Spoke on two panels: “Radical Resistance on the Ground:Gardening and Farming as Social and Political Self-efficacy”& “Howard/Mellon: Art and Social Justice: Artmaking as Community Wellness”
+2022 ASALH Conference, Montgomery AL. Presenter on two panels: “Radical Resistance on the Ground:Gardening and Farming as Social and Political Self-efficacy”& “Howard/Mellon: Art and Social Justice: Artmaking as Community Wellness”

 2021 Art and Positive Change: Using the Arts for Antiracism, Cultural Diversity & Social Justice, Delaware University, DE